Course Description

 David Heimansohn, MD, St. Vincent Heart Center of Indiana

-James Hermiller, MD, St. Vincent Heart Center of Indiana
+Sandeep Joshi, MD, Ascension St. Vincent Heart Center of Indiana

 Amar Krishnaswamy, MD, Cleveland Clinic

-Nishath Quader, MD, Washington University School of Medicine
+Nishath Quader, MD, Washington University in St. Louis

 Ranya Sweis, MD, MS Northwestern University Feinberg School of Medicine